raspberrypilearning/sorting-hat-lesson/student-instructions.md

  import os
  ```

- You may not have used the python library `os` before.
+ You may not have used the Python library `os` before.
 This allows you to execute a shell command from your code as if you were using the command line interface.
 You will need this in order to play an mp3 file.

-## Defining a Function
+## Defining a function

-Next use a function in which to place your code.
+Next, create a function in which to place your code.
 You can then call this function repeatedly inside a loop later on.
-To define a function in python use the word `def` followed by a name for the function, for example:
+To define a function in Python use the word `def` followed by a name for the function, for example:

 ```python
 def randomgenerator():
 ```

-## Using a Variable to store a Random Number
+## Using a variable to store a random number

-In this program you want to pick a house at random.
-So we are going to assign each house a number between 1 and 4.
+In this program you want to pick a house at random, so we are going to assign each house a number between 1 and 4.
 The number will be selected at random and stored inside a variable.
-Much like functions, you could use any variable name.
-Here we have used the name `number`.
+Much like functions, you could use any variable name; here we have used the name `number`.

 ```python
 def randomgenerator():
     number = random.randint(1, 4)
 ```

-random.randint(1, 4) will return a random integer between 1 and 4.
+`random.randint(1, 4)` will return a random integer between 1 and 4.

-## If, Elif and Else
+## If, elif and else

 Now that your code will generate a random number, you will need to set the conditions for what happens if the number that is generated equals 1.
-To do this in python, we can use the word `if`.
+To do this in Python, we can use the word `if`.

 ```python
     if number == 1: